David Pastrnak is Making a Push for the Hart Memorial Trophy - CLNS Media

 In most sports, the best player on the best team is generally the favorite to win the MVP.
-Patrick Mahomes is the favorite in the NFL right now, Jayson Tatum has been the NBA favorite all season, and
+Patrick Mahomes is the favorite in the NFL right now, Jayson Tatum has been the NBA favorite all season, and Aaron Judge was the AL MVP in 2022.

-That is not the case this year in the NFL.
+That is not the case this year in the NHL.
 The Bruins have the best record in hockey at 32-4-4 – yet their best player, David Pastrnak, is in a distant second to win the Hart Trophy according to BetOnline.ag.
 Here’s their top five:

 Hart Trophy Odds to Win